dollarscout

 Key takeaways

-• High-yield savings accounts offer higher interest rates than regular accounts.
+• High-yield savings accounts offer higher interest rates.

 Understanding High-Yield Savings Accounts